ReanServerCommunity/ProspaceCore-Command/README.md

     }
 }
  ```
- You can modify it according to your desired attributes.
-See below for a description of the methods you need to it.
+ You can make it very simple and fast if you do the above and modify it according to your desired attributes. <br>
+ See the wiki for more information, commands, methods.
  # Reference Methods
 It will up-to-date.